emiapwil/alto-draft/src/design.md

 servers are actually one kind of information source and the ALTO protocol is designed to publish certain network information.
-Hence, instead of designing a new protocol for data collection, which would result in functionality overlap and introduce complexity from an implementation perspective, the solution proposed in this document is based on the ALTO protocol to avoid these drawbacks.
-In this case, information sources can also take advantages of the ALTO framework such as the service discovery mechanism, and current ALTO implementations don't have to change anything if they want to serve as an information source too.
+Hence, instead of designing a new protocol for data collection, which would result in functionality overlap with ALTO and introduce complexity from an implementation perspective, the solution proposed in this document is based on the ALTO protocol to avoid these drawbacks.
+In this case, information sources can also take advantages of the ALTO framework such as the service discovery mechanism, and current ALTO implementations don't have to change anything if they want to serve as information sources too.

 To clarify the boundaries of the targeted information and to exploit the limitation of the current ALTO specification, especially for the network map